 Take a stroll down the old neighbourhood of the Ottomans, Stara Varos, where you can marvel at Turkish architecture.
 You could also drive down to their very own Niagara Falls, a natural waterfall; perfect spot to spend a summer day, where you could also swim around in the pool below.

 The coastal city, near the Albanian border, is a blend of the old and new.
 The Sailor’s mosque is the most striking piece of architecture that you will see once you enter the town and the lighthouse offers one of the most magnificent views.
 You could stroll down or go for a sail across the Valdanos Bay, which is a place of tranquillity.
 It is mostly known for its olive grove, with about 18,000 trees, one of the largest and is considered the biggest living monument of olive cultivation in Montenegro.
 You could also just relax at the Ada Bojana beach with plenty of water sports to rejuvenate you.
 There are many other beaches too like the Velika Plaza or the Mala Plaza where you can chill out during the summer months.

 Summer in Montenegro is a fascinating experience with its long sandy beaches and rugged terrains.
 This is just a jist of what you can expect to see in this wonderful country.
 There are many more national parks, beaches and the like to keep you occupied all through your stay.
 The weather is pleasant and offers the best views and opportunities to explore this country, without any obstacles.
-So, plan your trip to Europe for a scenic tour of this extraordinary land with your loved ones!
+So, plan your trip to Europe for a scenic tour of this extraordinary land during your summer vacations in Montenegro!

 Looking To Book An International Holiday?